farhanrmdhany/CV/README.md

 # CV with HTLM based

 This is my personal resume.
-Inspired by [Dr. Angela Yu](https://github.com/angelabauer) and several IT professors.
+Inspired by [Dr. Angela Yu](https://github.com/angelabauer) and several IT professors 😊😊😊.
 Simplification is key!

 ## Table of contents